-If your external drives are read-only in macOS and you're unable to write to NTFS drives, you can download an NTFS for Mac driver like iBoysoft NTFS for Mac.
+If your external hard drive is read-only on Mac and you're unable to write to NTFS drives, you can download an NTFS for Mac driver like iBoysoft NTFS for Mac.
 This tool can mount NTFS drives on Mac in read-write mode, granting you full access to NTFS drives in macOS so that you can create, save, copy, paste, delete and modify files on this drive.

 Best NTFS Driver for Mac - iBoysoft NTFS for Mac

 - Mount NTFS volumes in read-write mode and unmount with single click